lumen-oss/lumen-oss.github.io/docs/guides/rockspec.md

 title: How to use Lux with a rockspec file
 ---

-In this guide, we'll learn how to use rockspec files with Lux.
+In this guide, we'll learn how to use Lua rockspec files with Lux.

 :::note
 Using TOML is highly recommended due to ease-of-use.
 We recommend only following this guide